kuschanow/ComfyUI-Advanced-Latent-Control/README.md

 # ComfyUI-Advanced-Latent-Control

-**This custom node helps to transform latent in different ways.**
+**This custom nodes helps to transform latent in different ways.**

-## Custom Nodes
+>You can access new features earlier by switching from the master branch to dev, but you need to remember that there may be some issues on the dev branch and some nodes' behavior may change after release.

-### Latent mirror
+## Latent mirror
-This node can flip latent and merge original and flipped version
+This node can flip latent and merge original and flipped version.

 **Input:**
 - `latent`